 Your truck will travel power unit first at the maximum walkie speed.
 You have only one travel speed while using the QuickPick option.

-You can control travel speed by releasing and pressing the ⚠ Know the Hazards control buttons occasionally.
+You can control travel speed by releasing and pressing the control buttons occasionally.

 Use the twist grips anytime you need better control of travel speed or steering.

-USE THE QUICKPICK WALKALONG CONTROL CAREFULLY
+USE THE OUICKPICK WALKALONG CONTROL CAREFULLY

-- You have only one travel speed when using the QuickPick control.
-Don't let the truck speed exceed your walking speed. - Limit use of the QuickPick controls to moving the truck between picks in clear aisles. - Use the twist grips if you need better control of travel speed or steering. - Watch out for people and other trucks.
+- Don't let the truck speed exceed your walking speed. - Limit use of the QuickPick controls to moving the truck between picks in clear aisles. - Use the twist grips if you need better control of travel speed or steering.